Matheuspp/CleanUNet_MambaSSM/README.md

 The evaluation script computes metrics to assess the model's performance on the test data.

-## Pre-trained Models

-For convenience, we provide pre-trained models that you can use to replicate the results or as a starting point for further training.

 **Download Pre-trained Models:**

-You can download the pre-trained models and listen the enhanced audio samples from [this Google Drive link](https://drive.google.com/drive/folders/10uQAdmaRtwYJNMIXe0_WV3GHGIcRbadu?usp=sharing).
+You can download the pre-trained models and enhanced audio samples from [this Google Drive link](https://drive.google.com/drive/folders/10uQAdmaRtwYJNMIXe0_WV3GHGIcRbadu?usp=sharing).

-**Using the Pre-trained Models:**

-1. **Download the Model Files:**

-    - Navigate to the provided Google Drive link and download the checkpoint files.

-2. **Place the Checkpoints:**

-    - Place the downloaded checkpoint files into the appropriate directory specified in your configuration (e.g., `./logs/experiments/exp1/checkpoint`).

-3. **Update Configuration:**

-    - Modify the `ckpt_iter` parameter in your configuration's `log` section to match the iteration number of the downloaded checkpoint (or set it to `"max"` to automatically load the latest checkpoint).

-4. **Run Inference or Continue Training:**

-    - Use the pre-trained model for inference using the `denoise.py` script or continue training from the checkpoint.

 ## References